Factors influencing recurrent measles outbreak in Ethiopia among under-five children: a systematic review

 The authors declare no competing interests.

 Isah Mohammed Bello initiated and proposed the conceptualization of the manuscripts, Isah Mohammed Bello, Godwin Ubong Akpan, Hailemariam Fasil Teshager, Lebo Emmaculate Jepkorir and Masresha Balcha Girma have participated in the interpretation of findings and review of the manuscript.
-All authors have read and approved the final manuscript.
+All the authors read and approved the final version of this manuscript.

 Figure 1: PRISMA flow diagram for the identification, screening, eligibility, and inclusion of studies